Born 1980 San Angelo, TX

 “My work is survival, love, history, and soul and my guiding intentions are to use my art to transform and activate spaces and energy – to be part of the mosaic of transformation – a mosaic of folks standing up for justice and inclusiveness in their way and through their gifts,” explains Joerael.
 “I remember clearly as a boy in San Angelo, Texas, watching on television as the Berlin wall came down, and being captured by the vibrancy and ephemerality of the graffiti, and sensing the transformative effect art can have on a moment in time and the people experiencing it.
 And that single experience has informed how I approach my role as an artist.”

-Joerael is a husband, son, brother, and friend, and to his relationships he brings the same tenacity and love that he does to his art.
-He and his wife Kristina were married and live in Santa Fe, NM, with their dogs Jojo, Junebug, Jade Rose, and cat T-Ray.
+Joerael is a husband, son, brother, friend, and soon to be father and to his relationships he brings the same tenacity and love that he does to his art.
+He and his wife Kristina live in Albuquerque, NM, with their dogs Jojo, Junebug, Jade Rose, and cat T-Ray all awaiting the arrival of their little one.

 - Bio Contributed by Jarrett Babincsak